-The Wren Building is a historic structure which is still used for College classes, guided tours, and various special events.
+The Wren Building is a historic structure which is still used for William & Mary classes, guided tours and various special events.
 There are no spaces suitable for use as dressing rooms, and there is no designated waiting room for the bride.
 We will find a place in the building for the bride and her attendants to wait.
 Our first choice is the Great Hall if it is not in use.
-While the Wren Building staff will ensure that the wedding ceremony is not disturbed, wedding parties should be aware that they will be sharing the building with members of the College community and visitors.
+While the Wren Building staff will ensure that the wedding ceremony is not disturbed, wedding parties should be aware that they will be sharing the building with members of the W&M community and visitors.

-The College does not provide a wedding coordinator for the Chapel.
+The university does not provide a wedding coordinator for the Chapel.
 Questions and special concerns should be addressed to the building director.
-A member of the Wren Building staff will be available at the rehearsal and at the wedding to unlock doors, light candles, and offer additional assistance.
+A member of the Wren Building staff will be available at the rehearsal and at the wedding to unlock doors, light candles and offer additional assistance.

 Lighting & Electrical Service